isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-cockroach-vs-palmetto-bug.markdown

 - Make a poison using three parts[boric acid](https://pestpolicy.com/does-boric-acid-kill-roaches/)and one part powdered sugar
 The sugar is the
-[lure, and then the boric acid](https://pestpolicy.com/harris-boric-acid-roach-powder-with-lure-review/) takes over and kills them.Â Read Also:
+[lure, and then the boric acid](https://pestpolicy.com/harris-boric-acid-roach-powder-with-lure-review/) takes over and kills them.
+Read Also:
 [Do Cockroaches Bite?](https://pestpolicy.com/do-cockroaches-bite/)
 ## Conclusion
 As if that isn't enough, these hardy cockroaches can survive two or three months minus food and go an entire month with no water.